mnr/writing-wip/Do-Ye0n_lives_on.md

 *Of course,* thinks Do-Ye0n.
 "Let me speak with the company with the highest market value."

-Yvette fades out and is immediately replaced with a different woman, this time dressed in a business sari and an identifier band across the screen.
+Yvette fades out and is immediately replaced with a different woman, this time dressed in a business saree and an identifier band across the screen.
 It reads; ***Aishwarya Vala**, Corporate Recruiter, Fairwell Network Security*.

 "Hello Do-Ye0n," says Aishwarya.
 She smiles before she continues with her pitch.
 "Fairwell would like to supply bail and legal representation for your charges and court appearance.
 In exchange, we ask for a first employment option after your sentencing and possible incarceration.
 We request a minimum of five years employment but do not require a non-compete agreement after that time.
 We offer a level four employment compensation package."